oscillatingworks/docs.piladb.org/getting_started/installation.md

 ## For users 🙋

-As a user of **piladb** you only need a HTTP client that lets interact with the REST API database server, `pilad`.
+As a user of **piladb** you only need a HTTP client that makes it possible to interact with the REST API of the database server, `pilad`.
 This a list of some of the most popular HTTP clients out there:

 * Command line interface: [`curl`](https://curl.haxx.se/), [`httpie`](https://httpie.org/).
 * Graphical user interface: